 With the rise of the “Hallyu Wave” over the past few years, Korea has seen an immense rise in popularity.
-Not only is it a forerunner of contemporary pop culture, but it is also a dream destination to study an undergraduate degree for international students.
-It is also home to technological advancement and extraordinary history can coincide.
+Not only is it a forerunner of contemporary pop culture, but it is also a dream destination to study for an undergraduate degree for international students.
+It is also home where technological advancement and extraordinary history can coincide.
 Korea is a curious mix of the ancient and modern worlds—a cultural hotspot that anybody would feel right at home in.

 As a global nation, Korea frequently invites international students to come study for bachelor’s at any of their acclaimed universities.
-In fact, Korea is one of the friendlier countries to study in as an international student!
+Korea is one of the friendlier countries to study in as an international student!
 If you’re looking to apply as an undergraduate student, the following information will be very helpful for you.

 The following is a list of general university admission requirements in Korea.
 Depending on which university you’re applying for, the complete set of requirements may be shorter or longer than the list here.
 Each university is different and has its own set of prerequisites and requirements for admission.

-Application Form
+1. Application Form

-High School Documents (Certificate of Graduation and Academic Transcript)
+2. High School Documents (Certificate of Graduation and Academic Transcript)

 These documents serve as proof that you are both qualified to take up a bachelor’s degree in Korea (at least 12 years of schooling) and qualified to study at a particular university.
 A certificate of graduation certifies that you have completed secondary school, while academic transcripts contain a list of your classes and their corresponding grades.
 To ensure academic excellence, most universities have a minimum GPA required to apply for admission.